Deimyn/SmartCam/README.md

 python3 webserver.py
 ```

-Finally go check the at http://localhost:8080/
+Finally go check the at http://localhost:8080/ (on any device in the same network)

 You can also check [usefull](https://github.com/Deimyn/SmartCam/blob/main/usefull.txt) for testing purposes.